ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/map-reduce-indexes.dotnet.markdown

 In addition, you can also apply the usual operations on artificial documents (e.g. data subscriptions or ETL).

+If the aggregation value for a given reduce key changes, we overwrite the output document.
+If the given reduce key no longer has a result, the output document will be removed.

 #### Reference Documents

 To help organize these output documents, the map-reduce index can also create an additional